danielringer/stelligent-u/02-s3/README.md

 _How would you copy the contents of the directory to the top level of your bucket?_

+#### aws s3 cp --recursive data/* s3://stelligent-u-gringer/data

 ##### Question: Directory Copying

 _How would you copy the contents and include the directory name in the s3 object paths?_

+#### aws s3 cp --recursive data/ s3://stelligent-u-gringer

 ##### Question: Object Access

 _[Can anyone else see your file yet](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)?_

+#### By default, no one else can see the contents of my bucket.

 For further reading, see the S3 [Access Policy Language Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-language-overview.html).

 ##### Question: Sync vs Copy

 _What makes "sync" a better choice than "cp" for some S3 uploads?_

+#### Sync ensures that both directories match without copying the entire contents.
+It only copies what is different or missing.

 #### Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket